WIN2201 Wine Analysis Practice

 This is the first of a series of practical courses for the Bachelor of Technology (Wine).
 It provides a practical introduction to chemical and sensory analysis of wine.
-It is designed to impart industrially relevant skills in wine analysis in a commercial laboratory setting, coupled with students gaining wine industry experience.
-Specific practical activities and skills development are targeted according to seasonal commercial winemaking activities when the residential school occurs, in this case the harvest and initial winemaking period (December).
+It is designed to impart industrially relevant skills in wine analysis in a commercial laboratory setting.
 Emphasis is given to developing competence in practical chemical analysis of grapes and wine, as related to monitoring of fruit ripeness and quality and status and quality of wine during various phases of production.

-This course mainly comprises a compulsory, intensive 5 day residential school, based at the Queensland College of Wine Tourism, and provides a practical introduction to wine analysis through laboratory activities, field trips to commercial vineyards, wineries and winery laboratories, and wine sensory analysis.
+This course mainly comprises a compulsory, intensive 5 day residential school and provides a practical introduction to wine analysis through laboratory activities.
 In addition students will be guided through appropriate preparatory activities prior to the residential school and follow-up activities will include completion of a report on activities and outcomes.
 The practical experience in this course relates to the theoretical courses WIN1101 (Grape & Wine Production) and WIN2102 (Wine composition, stability and analysis).

 On completion of this course students will be able to:

 - demonstrate an awareness of the rationale for chemical testing of grape berry ripeness and quality, juice / must composition and its adjustment, monitoring of sulphur dioxide levels, enzyme treatments and acidification during primary ferment of white and red wines;